rapid7/insightconnect-plugins/plugins/zoom/help.md

 # Requirements

 * Must have Zoom Pro, Business, or Enterprise plan to support REST API
-* API credentials for either of the following Zoom API authentication types:
+* API credentials for OAuth 2.0:
-    * For OAuth 2.0:
   * Requires account ID as well as client ID and secret from a Server-to-Server OAuth app in the Zoom Marketplace.
   * Server-to-Server OAuth app has the `report:read:admin` scope enabled.
-    * For JWT, requires a JWT token from a JWT app in the Zoom Marketplace - it is recommended that the generated JWT token has a long expiration date to prevent having to update the token frequently.
-      * Please note that JWT authentication is deprecated and will be removed from the Zoom API in June, 2023.

 # Supported Product Versions